Bob Dylan and Woodstock NY:

 Dylan, born Robert Allen Zimmerman in Duluth, MN, in 1941, was writing poetry at the age of 10 and could play the guitar and piano as a young teenager.
 He left college to move to Greenwich Village, where he and other beatniks played music and reveled in the nascent counterculture of the early 1960s.
 It was here that he became known as Bob Dylan — reportedly, but never confirmed, taking the name because of his fondness for poet Dylan Thomas.

-He joined Columbia Records in 1961 and the hits began.
+Joining Columbia Records in 1961, Dylan started to produce hits.
 “A Hard Rain’s A-Gonna Fall” and “Blowin’ in the Wind”, the latter a cover of a Peter, Paul and Mary song, showed off his distinctive voice and ability to connect to listeners’ souls.
-In 1963, he first visited Woodstock, introduced to the arts-driven community by his girlfriend, Joan Baez.
+Hi first visit to Woodstock occurred in 1963.
+Introduced to the arts-driven community by his girlfriend, Joan Baez, the town made an impression on the 22-year-old musician.
 Dylan rented a room above Café Espresso, now the site of the Center for Photography at Woodstock, but for years the internationally known Tinker Street Café.
 In that room, he wrote two acclaimed albums, “Another Side of Bob Dylan” and “Bringing It All Back Home.”

 Dylan’s Woodstock Motorcycle Accident:

-After the motorcycle accident on July 29, 1966, Dylan – at the top of the musical world but an icon craving privacy – went underground to recuperate in Byrdcliffe.
+Instead of transport to a hospital, a local doctor, Ed Thaler, treated Dylan.
+Dylan would spend the next month in Thaler’s home recovering.
+With no police or hospital reports mystery continues to surround the incident.
+There was a two sentence blurb in the New York Times with the headline “ Dylan Hurt in Cycle Mishap”, but few other facts were offered.
+After the motorcycle accident, Dylan – at the top of the musical world but an icon craving privacy – went underground to recuperate in Byrdcliffe.
 Taking up a Woodstock tradition, he painted, and one effort became the cover of his album “Self-Portrait”, released in 1970.

 From 1968-1970, he worked with photographer Elliott Landy, who created textured images of Dylan, his wife Sara, and children.
 And he started working with an up-and-coming group called The Hawks, later known as The Band.
 Among their collaborations were the historic albums, “Music from Big Pink” and “The Basement Tapes.”